 While conducting the quantitative research, it was important for us to use data that would be respected by the Thai state.
 All the data that we used thus originated from a UN office, or it was data collected by the National Statistical Office of Thailand.
 For our ethnic map of Thailand, we used a printed version from a royally patronised research centre at the Mahidol University, one of Thailand’s big five state universities.
 For indicating the differences in socioeconomic outcomes between the ethnic groups, we used indicators of human development specified by the UN.

 The qualitative research part consisted of a theoretical discussion based via document analysis on Thailand’s colonial history and struggles for independence.
 Half a dozen Thai public officials on different levels of government were also interviewed.

-In this research, we were not able to analyze inequalities for ethnic groups with populations below 100,000 members, and the research was thus limited to the assessment of ethnic inequalities for around a dozen of Thailand’s major ethnic groups.
+However, its important to state in this research, we were not able to analyse inequalities for ethnic groups with populations below 100,000 members, and the research was thus limited to the assessment of ethnic inequalities for around a dozen of Thailand’s major ethnic groups.

 Draper, J., & Selway, J. S. (2019).
 A New Dataset on Horizontal Structural Ethnic Inequalities in Thailand in Order to Address Sustainable Development Goal 10.
 Social Indicators Research, 141(1), 275–297.
 10.1007/s11205-019-02065-4